Skip to main content

 • Add archive and identifier checksums for CBIcall-provided downloads.

-• Keep backend-specific paths in env.sh or Snakemake config.yaml.
+• Keep backend-specific paths in env.sh or Snakemake/Nextflow config.yaml.

-• Run bin/cbicall validate-param -p <parameters.yaml> with that resource selected.
+• Run bin/cbicall validate-parameters -p <parameters.yaml> with that resource selected.